NathanDunfield/artexamscan/latex/tagging/README.txt

 Tagging exams via LaTeX
 =======================

-This directory describes an alternate way of adding the QR tags and grader boxes to an exam.
-Instead of using Python combined with several add-on packages, it requires only a reasonably recent TeX setup.
-Provided you use LuaLaTeX, you can tag 1500+ pages/minute using this method.
+This directory describes how to add the QR tags and grader boxes to an exam.
+It requires only a reasonably recent TeX setup.
+Provided you use LuaLaTeX, you can tag 1,500+ pages/minute using this method.

 An example
 ==========